Samuel Swartwout: Early life

 Swartwout was born in Poughkeepsie, Dutchess County, New York on November 17, 1783.
 He was one of seven children born to Abraham Swartwout (1743–1799) and Maria (née North) Swartwout.

-Along with his brothers John and Brigadier General Robert Swartwout, Samuel was a close ally of Aaron Burr in his early career in New York State politics.
+Along with his brothers John Swartwout and Brigadier General Robert Swartwout, Samuel was a close ally of Aaron Burr in his early career in New York State politics.
 He remained close to Burr throughout the latter's life, and was his traveling companion on several long trips.

 Career

 Swartwout was an active participant in Burr's venture in the West and in the conspiracy trial that resulted from it.
+According to historian Thomas Perkins Abernethy, "Several members of the Swartwout family were important figures in the conspiracy.
+They proved unwavering friends through Burr's adversity."
 In October 1806, he met with Gen. James Wilkinson at the Sabine front, where he delivered the cipher correspondence which was later altered by Wilkinson and presented as evidence in the conspiracy trial.
 After Wilkinson took command of New Orleans in November, Swartwout was one of four Burr allies he arrested for misprision of treason and sent to Washington, D.C. for trial.
 In February, after a hearing, Swartwout and the others were released.
 He then continued to Richmond to attend Burr's trial, where he was a key witness in the indictment hearing.
 While in Richmond, Swartwout challenged Wilkinson to a duel, but the challenge was declined.

 During the War of 1812, Swartwout served as the captain of a corps of light infantry known as the Iron Grays.

 Collector of Customs

 Swartwout's close association with Andrew Jackson, and his support of Jackson in the presidential election of 1828, led to his appointment by Jackson on April 25, 1829, to the position of Collector of Customs for the Port of New York.
-This position had great importance, as the collection of customs in New York was one of the largest sources of income for the Federal government of the United States.
+This position had great importance, as the collection of customs in New York was one of the largest sources of income for the United States federal government.
 Swartwout's appointment by Jackson was strongly opposed by Jackson's Secretary of State Martin Van Buren.
 The recess appointment was upheld by the United States Senate on March 29, 1830, giving Swartwout a full term of four years.
 Before the expiration of his term, he was re-appointed by President Jackson for another term of four years, ending on March 29, 1838.

 As Collector, he openly aided the Texans in their struggle for independence from Mexico.
 He held meetings in New York where Stephen F. Austin, Branch Tanner Archer, and William H. Wharton appeared in quest of funds and supplies.
 He also sent provisions to Texas at his own expense and saved the two-ship Texas Navy from a consignment sale by paying for repairs to the vessels.